 The CKD follows a traditional SKD for around five or six days a week, with a day or two of carb backloading.
 This means that daily macronutrients will still be high-fat, moderate protein, and low-carb for the majority of the week with a day or two of a high-carb, low-fat intake.
 Carb intake could be anywhere from 400 to 600 grams of carbohydrates in order to adequately replenish glycogen stores.

 When Should Almond Milk Be Avoided on a Keto Diet?

-When it comes to almond milk, you can consume this plant-based milk without any stress that you may be going over your daily carb intake.
+When it comes to almond milk, you can consume it without any stress that you may be going over your daily carb intake.
 For unsweetened almond milk, you can safely consume a cup of this creamy drink all while maintaining ketosis and improving your health at the same time.
-You can consume almond milk in moderate intake on the SKD or:

 Enjoy it with this low-carb cinnamon granola or this coconut keto cereal for a low-carb breakfast treat.
 To keep your macros in check, be sure to use the Perfect Keto calculator.